-The LPCXpresso Base Board contains a USB-to-Serial bridge chip (FT232R from FTDI) that connects the UART channel on the LPCXpresso target cpu (LPC1343 or LPC1114) to a virtual COM port on the PC (via USB).
+The LPCXpresso Base Board contains a USB-to-Serial bridge chip (FT232R from FTDI) that connects one of the UART channels on the LPCXpresso target cpu to a virtual COM port on the PC (via USB).
 It is this serial channel that is the console interface to the system.